System security with the i2 Connect gateway

 You can use the command access control feature to control which users can use a connector.
 Through user groups, you can prevent users from using the i2 Connect gateway altogether, or you can restrict them to using only a subset of the deployed connectors.
 For more information, see Controlling access to features.

-You can write a connector so that users must authenticate before they can use one or more of the services that the connector provides.
+Developers can write a connector so that users must authenticate before they can use one or more of the services that the connector provides.
 This feature enables connectors to interact with data sources that require users to log in, or to request authentication for their own purposes.
-For more information, see Supporting authentication.